tencent-quantum-lab/tensorcircuit/README.md

 print(g(theta))
 ```

-For tutorials on tensorcircuit, please refer to examples in this repo and separate tensorcircuit-tutorial repo for jupyter examples.
-Docstrings (incomplete for now) and test cases in tests are also helpful and informative.
+For tutorials on tensorcircuit, please refer to examples and docs/source in this repo as well as separate tensorcircuit-tutorial repo for integrated jupyter examples.
+API docstrings (incomplete for now) and test cases in tests are also helpful and informative.

 ## Contributing